 You have to know that there is usually a daily withdrawal limit in ATMs, so if you have to pay a large amount (like the hotel bill) make sure you have enough money beforehand.
 Also better get your money from the ATM a day or two before you need them, do not wait till last minute.
 What if the ATM has broken down or left out of money?

 Personal checks are not much accepted in Greece, unless you have made an agreement with the other part.

-Although crime rate is on the increase the last years, Greece is still a very safe country.
+Although the crime rate is on the increase in the last years, Greece is still a very safe country.
 No comparison to other European countries or the USA, where there are ghettos and gangs.
 Except for some neighborhoods in Athens, like Omonoia, where it would be preferable not to walk alone at nights, the whole country is safe.
 Crime in smaller cities and villages is almost inexistent.

 The only crime you might experience (mostly in large cities) is some thefts in crowded places or in the public means of transport.
 Pay attention to your wallet, especially in the buses or trains, and do not leave it exposed.

 Using or selling drugs is strictly prohibited in Greece.
 The country has some of the strictest drug laws in Europe.
 You are prohibited to use even light drugs, like marijuana.
 Tourists do not form exceptions in the application of these drug laws.